Αψίδα

 Citation

-Digital Heritage Research Lab Cyprus University of Technology and EU ERA Chair on Digital Cultural Heritage - MNEMOSYNE, “The Antikythera Mechanism,” Αψίδα, accessed November 21, 2024, https://apsida.cut.ac.cy/items/show/49362.
+UNESCO and ERA Chairs on Digital Cultural Heritage - Digital Heritage Research Lab Cyprus University of Technology and EU ERA Chair on Digital Cultural Heritage - MNEMOSYNE, “The Antikythera Mechanism,” Αψίδα, accessed December 21, 2024, https://apsida.cut.ac.cy/items/show/49362.